Mark Forstater: Career

 In 1981, Forstater produced the cult classic Xtro directed by Harry Bromley Davenport.
 Other notable productions include: The Wolves of Willoughby Chase, from the book by Joan Aiken, directed by Stuard Orme; the Cannes official selection Between the Devil and the Deep Blue Sea, directed by Marion Hänsel; Forbidden, directed by Anthony Page; The Cold Room, directed by James Dearden; The Fantasist, written and directed by Robin Hardy; and The Glitterball, directed by Harley Cokliss.

-Forstater also produced a drama series Grushko for BBC1, and a number of documentaries for Channel 4 and the BBC.
-He has also produced an album of Chinese folk music.
+Forstater also produced a drama series Grushko for BBC1.

 In 1999, Forstater produced his first audio – the Tao Te Ching, with Nigel Hawthorne reading the text.
 This led to Forstater writing and producing a series of four books and audiobooks on spirituality and philosophy – The Spiritual Teachings of Marcus Aurelius, The Spiritual Teachings of the Tao, The Spiritual Teachings of Yoga, and The Spiritual Teachings of Seneca.
 Forstater has written three further books: The Living Wisdom of Socrates, I Survived a Secret Nazi Extermination Camp, and the autobiographical The 7th Python.

-In 2018, Forstater started a new company with video producer and composer Nathan Neuman, to explore new digital entertainment possibilities, such as VR and AR.
-Forstater produced his latest film Swipe Fever, directed by Nathan Neuman during lockdown in 2020, and is scheduled for theatrical release in the UK in February 2023.
-Forstater and Neuman have created a new Web3 internet platform with plans to create its own currency – the Dreambird Token.
-Dreambird Studios plans to create 15 films for the new Dreambird platform.
+In 2018, Forstater started a new company with video producer and composer Nathan Neuman.
+Forstater produced film Swipe Fever.